 - June Lake – about 15 mins north of Mammoth

 I use freecampsites.net to find free camp spots, but it’s basically BLM and forest service roads that you can camp at for free.
-There are plenty of options in Alabama Hills, Big Pine (towards White Mountain Road), Bishop (Volcanic Tablelands is a good option any standard sedan can make it to), Mammoth Lakes, and surrounding areas.
+There are plenty of options around Alabama Hills in Lone Pine, Big Pine (towards White Mountain Road), Bishop (Volcanic Tablelands is a good option that any standard sedan can make it to and the Owens Valley area), Mammoth Lakes, and surrounding areas.

 Restroom / Rest Areas